tom288/Refresh/Process/ALBUM.md

 ![20200517233450_1](https://user-images.githubusercontent.com/14262648/82165175-e8283480-98ab-11ea-93b0-61b24e82bdb7.jpg)

-Added blockbullet ramps to the corners in top IT\
+Added blockbullets to the corners and ceiling of top IT\
 `setpos -1423.596191 -1273.849976 796.640259;setang 13.728077 136.031754 0.000000`
 ***